pauluswi/pauluswi/README.md

 ## 🚀 About Me

-- **Current Role**: Middleware & Architecture Dept Head at one of the Bank, Jakarta, Indonesia.
+- **Current Role**: Middleware & Architecture at one of the Bank, Jakarta, Indonesia.
 - **Specializations**:
   - Core Banking Software Engineering.
   - Middleware Development.